lucygolden/lucygolden/README.md

-p# Hi there I'm Lucy 👋
+# Hi there I'm Lucy 👋
 ## This is what I like to do!
 1. Play instruments
 2. Listen to music